loader image

 Then he will say also to those on the left hand, ‘Depart from me, you cursed, into the eternal fire which is prepared for the devil and his angels; Matthew 25:41 WEB

 The choices we make in life determine the outcomes we receive.
-The essential scientific idea of cause and effect, called the principle of causation, is based on the relationship between two or more events in which at least one thing is the direct result of another.
-This is something that secular and spiritual people can easily agree upon.
+The scientific understanding of cause and effect, results from the study of the relationship between two or more events in which at least one thing is the direct result of another.
+We call this the principle of causation.
+It is something that secular and spiritual people can easily agree upon.
 There is no effect without a cause.
 Our choices and actions have consequences.

-This understanding is used as the basis of the reasonable argument that the original cause of the material universe or creation is an uncaused, immaterial source that we call God.
+This understanding informs a foundational reasoned spiritual argument for the existence of our Creator.
+Specifically, the original cause of the material universe or creation is an uncaused, immaterial source that we call God.
 The prime mover, the cause, or source of all things created must be timeless and immaterial.
-In other words, to have the material creation, there must therefore be an immaterial Creator and that Creator must be uncaused or else there is an infinite regress of causes with no definable beginning.
+In other words, to have the material creation, there must be an immaterial Creator.
+That Creator must be uncaused.
+Otherwise, there is an infinite regress of causes with no definable beginning.

 Eternal Life Through Jesus Christ